103 Oriental Parade, Oriental Bay, Wellington

 11am weekdays, 8am weekends; closes late every day

-There was smooth peanut butter, but not enough to be a gluggy party pooper; fresh fruit such as strawberries and banana slices; and all manner of swirls of delicious custards and gels.
+This version included smooth peanut butter, but not enough to be a gluggy party pooper; fresh fruit such as strawberries and banana slices; and all manner of swirls of delicious custards and gels.
 One seemed like lemon curd.
 Another had a lovely flower fragrance.
 And there were flowers for real as well.
+Below everything was a granola not unlike the one I am reviewing here.
 If ever this was a breakfast dish designed for Instagraming, this was it.

 There was no one seated when I arrived at about 8.15am on a Sunday, and by 9am there were a handful of other diners.
 I grabbed one of the booth seats at the far end where you get the sun and face a window.
 Wedged in there it was my own private seat with a view.
 Some rather crappy music played a bit loud ruined things at first but that seemed to drop away after a while.

-The coffee was a good size and tasted fine, but wasn’t terribly hot.
-Maybe that was because I asked them to hold the coffee until the granola was ready and rather than make it at this stage they had it sitting around in the cup while the granola was prepared.
+The coffee was a good size and tasted OK, but wasn’t anything special, and on my last visit wasn’t even terribly hot.
+Maybe that was because I asked them to hold the coffee until the granola was ready, and rather than make it at this stage they had it sitting around in the cup while the granola was prepared.
 Other cafés seem to be able to deal with my request OK and pull the coffee once the dish is ready to go.
+Coenes isn’t a place to go for coffee alone.